hackclub/hackclub/workshops/expense-tracker/README.md

             plt.show()
 ```

 To get the total for out expenditure, we create a conditional and make it as *choice* **T**.
-Inside this, we call the json data which will be store and load it onto a variable named *data*.
-We again create a variables named **temp** and call just the **Expenses** from the **data** variable which currently contains all the data from the json file.
+Inside this, we call the JSON data which will be store and load it onto a variable named *data*.
+We again create a variable named **temp** and call just the **Expenses** from the **data** variable which currently contains all the data from the JSON file.
 Next, we create a formula to calculate the total expenses.

 ```python
 if choice == "T":